lemurivolta/ink-atoms/Packages/it.lemurivolta.ink-atoms/README.md

 # Overview

-Ink projects are a set of files containing the text of a game, enriched with tags and instructions to provide the necessary interactivity to create a game.
+Ink projects are a set of files containing the text of a game, enriched with tags and instructions to provide the necessary interactivity.
 Ink gives its best when it is in complete control of both the textual contents and the high-level flow of the game.

-Unity Atoms is a set of tools that revolves around the use of *atoms*, which are scriptable objects that represent atomic elements, accessible from the whole projects.
-They provide a functional replacement for singleton instances and managers, improving on the downside of this kind of solutions (e.g.: making tests easier).
+Unity Atoms is a set of tools that revolves around the use of *atoms*, which are scriptable objects that represent atomic elements (data and events), accessible from the whole projects.
+They provide a functional replacement for singleton instances and managers.

-This component builds on these elements, providing a structure for interacting inside Unity with Ink stories through Atoms.
+Ink Atoms builds on these elements, providing a structure for interacting inside Unity with Ink stories through Atoms.
 Its main advantages are:
-- The ones that [Atoms already provide on its own](https://github.com/unity-atoms/unity-atoms?tab=readme-ov-file#motivation): modularity, editability, better debugging
+- The ones that [Atoms already provide on its own](https://github.com/unity-atoms/unity-atoms?tab=readme-ov-file#motivation): **modularity, editability, better debugging**;
-- Built-in support for asynchronous execution of commands
+- **Asynchronous execution of commands** (Ink's external functions are synchronous only);
-- Less boilerplate: it implements the code necessary to get Ink integrated inside of Unity, both the usual boilerplate and the less usual
+- **Less boilerplate**: it implements the code necessary to get Ink integrated inside of Unity, providing an opinianted yet flexible way of interacting with its systems;
-- Provides a default structure for some features that are tipically needed, like specially formatted command lines or tags to execute custom code
+- Provides a default structure for some features that are tipically needed, like specially formatted command lines or tags to execute **custom code**.

 # Initial configuration